 Huningfithy Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
-The spelling variations under which the name Huningfithy has appeared include Hungerford, Hungerton, Huningford and others.
+The spelling variations under which the name Huningfithy has appeared include Hungerford, Hungerton, Huningford, Huntingford and others.

 Early Notables of the Huningfithy family (pre 1700)